Basic Setup

 sudo apt install dcfldd

-• Identify your SD card
+• Identify your SD card by running

 • If you wish to backup your current image, do so now: